u-blox/ubxlib/README.md

   - if needed, add the source file(s) of your application to the make/cmake files.
 - Build and flash your adapted example using your IDE of choice or command-line make/cmake.

-General information about the build system is available in the [port directory](/port) and platform specific information is available in the [platform specific port directory](/port/platform) for your chosen MCU.
+General information about how to integrate `ubxlib` into a build system is available in the [port directory](/port) and platform specific information is available in the [platform specific port directory](/port/platform) for your chosen MCU.

-# Feature Request And Roadmap
+# Feature Request and Roadmap
 New features can be requested and up-voted [here](https://github.com/u-blox/ubxlib/issues/12).
 The comments of this issue also contains an outlook about features of upcoming releases.
 Also it is the right place to discuss features and their priority.

 # License